pixeltris/YgoMaster/Docs/PvP.md

 ## PvP

 PvP is a work in progress.
 It lets you use duel rooms under a low latency environment (LAN).
-The friends list also works.
+The friends list works.
+There is a custom trading implementation which you can access by going to a players profile.

 ## Setting it up on a single PC